exercism/website-copy/tracks/c/exercises/hamming/mentoring.md

 ### Reasonable Solutions

-A solution with a single loop that counts the differnces.
+A solution with a single loop that counts the differnces:

 ```c
 #include <stddef.h>